 It seems that Time Cupsoul has been left with more questions than answers.
 Sincere apologies, dear readers, and fervent hope(s) that you can enjoy a nibble of ruby chocolate very soon.

 Have you tasted ruby chocolate?
 Send your thoughts this way and we can ponder together.
+If you enjoyed this article, please subscribe today.

 *Please note that chocolate bars consumed and reviewed by Time Cupsoul are randomly chosen and are generally purchased with personal funds.
 This particular bar was generously gifted to Time Cupsoul.